-Acetaminophen (Tylenol) is another over-the-counter pain reliever that can help manage arthritis discomfort.
-The drug works by reducing the feeling of pain in the brain.
-Unlike NSAIDs, Tylenol won’t decrease joint inflammation.
-However, it has fewer side effects than NSAIDs.
-When you take Tylenol, watch the dose.
-When taken in large amounts over time, or used with alcohol, it can lead to liver damage.
+Acetaminophen (Tylenol) is another OTC pain reliever that can help manage arthritis discomfort.
+This drug works by reducing the feeling of pain in the brain.
+Acetaminophen can help reduce arthritis pain, but unlike NSAIDs, it won’t decrease joint inflammation.

-A few herbal remedies have been studied and praised for their pain-relief properties.
-These include glucosamine and chondroitin, and SAMe — an herb that has also been used to treat depression.
+A few herbal remedies have been studied and praised for their arthritis pain-relief properties.
+These include glucosamine and chondroitin and SAMe — an herb that has also been used to treat depression.
 However, studies haven’t confirmed that these supplements can relieve arthritis pain, according to the American College of Rheumatology.
-There is some evidence that fish oils containing omega-3 fatty acids relieve pain, but they can also cause stomach problems.
+There’s also no conclusive evidence that fish oils containing omega-3 fatty acids can help ease osteoarthritis symptoms.
+Further studies are needed.

-The evidence on herbal supplements for arthritis pain still isn’t clear.
 If you’re thinking about trying a supplement, talk to your doctor first.
-The FDA does not regulate these products, which means it can be hard to know if what you’re getting in the bottle is what’s being advertised on the label.
+The Food and Drug Administration does not regulate these products, which means it can be hard to know if what you’re getting in the bottle is what’s being advertised on the label.
 Also, herbal supplements can cause side effects and can interact with other drugs you’re taking.

 Everyone’s arthritis is different, and not everyone responds to each drug in the same way.
 So you may not find relief from the first arthritis medication you try.

 If you’re taking an NSAID or other OTC pain reliever and it isn’t helping, talk to your doctor.
 They may suggest that you switch to another type of drug.
 They may also suggest another type of treatment, such as exercise or stretching, or prescription medication.
 Working with your doctor, you can find a treatment plan that can help ease your OA pain and get you moving again.